Wei2624/Wei2624.github.io/_posts/2018-6-25-Machine Learning Notes.md

 # How to track it?

-You can bookmark this page.
+One way is that you can bookmark this page.
 I will update this page to show where I have made changes of the notes and what might be coming next.

+The other way is that you can follow my github.
+I will give formal comments in push when I made some important changes to this post.

 # Found error or interested in other topics?